 - You must not have claimed the special depreciation allowance on the car,

 - You must not have claimed actual expenses after 1997 for a car you lease, and

 - You cannot be a rural mail carrier who received a "qualified reimbursement."

 To use the standard mileage rate for a car you own, you must choose to use it in the first year the car is available for use in your business.
 Then, in later years, you can choose to use the standard mileage rate or actual expenses.

-However, for a car you lease, if you choose the standard mileage rate, you must use the standard mileage rate method for the entire lease period (including renewals).
+For a car you lease, you must use the standard mileage rate method for the entire lease period (including renewals) if you choose the standard mileage rate.

 To use the actual expense method, you must determine what it actually costs to operate the car for the portion of the overall use of the car that is business use.
 Include gas, oil, repairs, tires, insurance, registration fees, licenses, and depreciation (or lease payments) attributable to the portion of the total miles driven that are business miles.

 Note: Other car expenses for parking fees and tolls attributable to business use are separately deductible, whether you use the standard mileage rate or actual expenses.

 The law requires that you substantiate your expenses by adequate records or by sufficient evidence to support your own statement.
 For further information on recordkeeping, refer to Topic 305.

-If you are an employee whose deductible business expenses are fully reimbursed under an accountable plan, the reimbursements should not be included in your wages on your Form W-2 (PDF), and you should not deduct the expenses.
+If you are an employee whose deductible business expenses are fully reimbursed under an accountable plan, the reimbursements should not be included in your wages on your Form W-2 (PDF), Wage and Tax Statement, and you should not deduct the expenses.